 We are also aggressively lobbying the Bay Area Air Quality Management District to enact rigorous refinery emissions regulations.

 Leadership for this program is provided by the Sunflower Alliance.
-Many members of the Sunflower Alliance are active members of 350 Bay Area.
 Since its emergence from the 2013 organizing effort (including 350 Bay Area members) that delivered a 4,000-strong march on Chevron in Richmond, the Sunflower Alliance has fought against the toxic poisoning of Bay Area communities and the destruction of our planet by the fossil fuel industry.
 SFA seeks an end to our ruinous extractive economy and its replacement with a life-sustaining system that nurtures communities and the earth.